GCTC-NTGC/TalentCloud/README.md

 * An image from Unsplash.com (Photo by José Martín Ramírez C on Unsplash)

 ## Running the Talent Cloud server with Docker on a Windows machine:
 1. PHP 7.2 is required.
-Install PHP 7.2 on your system.
+Install PHP 7.2 on your system with the following extensions
+	- curl
+	- mbstring
+	- xml

 2. Install Docker for Windows